 Many workers say that worrying about their skin doesn’t rank very high on their list of priorities.
-But, those who spend all or even part of their workday outdoors are at risk for skin cancer as a result of overexposure to ultraviolet radiation (UVR).
+But those who spend all or even part of their workday outdoors are at risk for skin cancer as a result of overexposure to ultraviolet radiation (UVR).

 Working around reflective or hot surfaces and equipment compounds the danger of overexposure to the sun.
 The most dangerous time of the day is between 10 a.m. and 4 p.m. when the sun’s rays are strongest.

+Wear a wide-brimmed safety hat.
 This protects your head and face from direct sunlight.
 It should protect the ears, neck, temples, and lower face.
 A bandana worn around the neck provides further protection.

+Wear sunglasses.
 Outdoor workers often overlook UVR damage to the eyes, yet the eyes are six times more sensitive than skin to ultraviolet radiation.
 Sunglasses or other protective eyewear is a must.
 Ultraviolet light increases the risk of cataracts and photokeratitis (inflammation of the cornea).
 Make sure employees wear sunglasses that block out UVR rays.
 This type of protection is particularly important if working around water.

 The above evaluations and/or recommendations are for general guidance only and should not be relied upon for medical advice or legal compliance purposes.
 They are based solely on the information provided to us and relate only to those conditions specifically discussed.
 We do not make any warranty, expressed or implied, that your workplace is safe or healthful or that it complies with all laws, regulations or standards.